-The GRUCON code (GRUCON, ?) can compute the conditional probabilities $P(\sigma_i | \sigma_j, E)$, properly accounting for the correlations in the probabilities of all the reaction cross sections.
-If we are to support these, they naturally would go in the evaluationwide <derivedTransportData>. sometime interested in transporting charged particles including electrons).
-To model the transport of particles such as neutrons one uses codes that solve the Boltzmann equation.
-The Boltzman equation is also known as the transport equation and can be solved a variety of ways including with Monte-Carlo techniques, by discretizing it and solving the resulting matrix equation (also known as deterministic transport) or rarely by using the method of characteristics.
+The GRUCON code (GRUCON, 2014) can compute the conditional probabilities $P(\sigma_i|\sigma_j,E)$, properly accounting for the correlations in the probabilities of all the reaction cross sections.
+If we are to support these, they naturally would go in the evaluation-wide <applicationData>.

-B. Grouped Transport Data
+B. Grouped transport data